top of page

 Why We Respond This Way

-These responses aren’t flaws, they’re protective adaptations.
-Your nervous system learned them early on, often before you could speak or understand what was happening.
-If you experienced childhood trauma, neglect, or unstable attachment, your body may have developed these strategies to get through it.
+These responses are not flaws; they are protective adaptations.
+Your nervous system learned them early, often before you could speak or understand what was happening around you.
+If you experienced childhood trauma, neglect, or unstable attachment, your body may have developed these strategies as a means to cope.

-And here’s the thing: they worked.
+And here’s the important part: They worked.
 They kept you safe.
-But now, as an adult, they may be holding you back from the connection, confidence, and calm you deserve.
+However, as an adult, these same responses may now hinder your ability to connect with others, feel confident, and achieve the calm you deserve.

 Person in a white T-shirt sitting on a bed with white sheets and a patterned pillow, in a bright, minimalist room.
 Calm and relaxed mood.